How game metadata is sourced and used.

 The metadata page provides tools to manage stored data:

-• Clear images – removes downloaded box art and screenshots
+• Clear images – removes downloaded box art and screenshots from disk + clears box_art_url from game_library

 • Cleanup orphaned images – removes downloaded images no longer associated with any game in the library, with a safety threshold per system to prevent accidental mass deletion